Arc'teryx Theta SVX Jacket

 - Excellent articulated helmet compatible hood with longer laminated storm-brim

-- More generous near-'Expedition' fit will accommodate Winter layers
+- More generous "Regular" (near to "Expedition") fit will accommodate winter layers

 - 6 pockets!

-- Pockets could be a bit larger when wearing Winter gloves
+- Some pockets could be a bit larger.
+Particularly noticeable when wearing winter gloves/mitts

 - Heavy rain may cause mid-layers to become damp if jacket isn't fully zipped-up